ironcore-dev/metal-operator/docs/architecture.md

 - **BMCReconciler**: Manages `BMC` resources by connecting to BMC devices using credentials from `BMCSecret`.
 It retrieves hardware information, updates the BMC status, and detects managed servers, creating `Server` resources for them.

 - **ServerReconciler**: Manages `Server` resources and their lifecycle states.
 During the **Discovery** phase, it interacts with BMCs and uses the **metalprobe** agent to collect in-band hardware information, updating the server's status.
-It handles power management, BIOS configurations, and transitions servers through various states (e.g., Initial, Discovery, Available, Reserved).
+It handles power management and transitions servers through various states (e.g., Initial, Discovery, Available, Reserved).

 - **ServerClaimReconciler**: Handles `ServerClaim` resources, allowing users to reserve servers.
 Upon creation of a `ServerClaim`, it allocates an available server, transitions it to the **Reserved** state, and creates a `ServerBootConfiguration`.
 When the claim is deleted, it releases the server, transitioning it to the **Cleanup** state for sanitization.

-- **BIOSSettingsReconciler**: Handles [`BIOSSettings`](concepts/biossettings.md) resource.
-Provides ability to update the bios settings on physical server's BIOS.
 - **BiosVersionReconciler**: Handles [`BIOSVersion`](concepts/biosversion.md) resource.
 Provides ability to upgrade the bios version on physical server's BIOS.
 - **BMCSettingsReconciler**: Handles [`BMCSettings`](concepts/bmcsettings.md) resource.
 Provides ability to update the bmc settings on physical server's Manager.
 - **BMCVersionReconciler**: Handles [`BMCVersion`](concepts/bmcversion.md) resource.
 Provides ability to upgrade the bmc version on physical server's Manager.